The Ombudspersons at FLI

-As an impartial and qualified mediator, the ombudsperson should advise the scientists on questions of good scientific practice.
-In case of a potential violation of GSP rules or allegations of scientific misconduct, the ombudsperson discusses confidentially the issues with all parties involved. and pass them on to the responsible authorities of the institution, if appropriate.
-The aim is to solve conflicts by mediation whenever possible – yet always in compliance to GSP rules.
+As impartial and qualified mediator, the ombudsperson should advise scientists in matters of good scientific practice.
+In case of a potential violation of GSP rules or allegations of scientific misconduct, the ombudsperson discusses confidentially the issues with all parties involved and pass them on to the responsible authorities of the institution, if appropriate.
+The aim is to solve conflicts by mediation whenever possible – yet always in compliance with GSP rules.

-Everything, which is brought to the attention of the ombudsperson, is dealt with strict confidentiality.
-This confidentiality is meant to protect the informant and all involved persons and is valid even after having closed the case.
-Other persons, institutions or boards are informed only upon agreement in accordance with the client(s) or if the case necessitates a formal process of clarification according to the procedures set forth in the “Rules of Good Scientific Practice at FLI”.
+Everything, which is brought to the attention of the ombudsperson, is dealt with in strict confidentiality.
+This confidentiality is meant to protect the informant and all involved persons and holds even after a case has been closed.
+Other persons, institutions or boards are informed only upon agreement in accordance with the client(s) or if the case at hand requires a formal process of clarification according to the procedures set forth in the “Rules of Good Scientific Practice at FLI”.

 The work of the ombudsman is based upon the regulations and recommendations of the FLI, the Leibniz Association and the Deutsche Forschungsgemeinschaft, respectively:

 - FLI Rules of Good Scientific Practice at FLI [pdf]